cloud-gov/cg-site/_posts/2022-09-29-release-notes.md

 ---
 layout: post
 date: September 29th 2022
-title: "September 29th cloud.gov Change Log"
+title: "September 29th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 Happy end of September !
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this time include new stemcell and new version of cf-deployment.

 # Change Log